 This model is your best choice if you plan on transitioning to more serious playing or even professional performance.

-Its is among the best on this list, and its range and quality of voices are unsurpassed.
+Its touch sensitivity is among the best on this list, and its range and quality of voices are unsurpassed.

 While it may not have a full 88 keys, it has enough for most jazz styles and could be used as a great portable model if you start getting gigs as a player.